vincenteam/GMD_semester_project/sound_ideas.md

 ### Player sounds : None

 ### Environment sounds :
-- Enemies ?
+- Enemies (when alerted, firing)
-- Change background music
+- Level end (Same as the player spawn, but reversed) -> To do when the gameobject will be created
 - Hover sound in UIs ?????